 Looking after your stuff at uni

 What would you do if something happened to your gadgets at uni?
 If you couldn’t afford to directly replace your phone/laptop/tablet, you’ll probably need student insurance.

-Luckily, if you’re living in halls, you may already have accommodation without knowing it.
-Click here to check if you’re covered.
+Luckily, if you’re living in halls, you may already have cover with Endsleigh without knowing it.
+Click here to download the My Endsleigh app and check if you’re covered.

-Click here to get a gadget insurance quote if you’re not covered or are living in a student house.
+Click here to find out more about gadget insurance... if you’re not covered or are living in a student house.